mnislam13/Ecommerce_Book_Store_Backend/README.md

 # Ecommerce_Book_Store_Backend
 An ecommerce website backend for a book store.
 All the APIs are tested using POSTMAN.
+Also, maintained custom logger in the backend.
 [All the APIs are well documented in the documentation provided]

 ## Tools used: